StartlingDev/startling-papers/README.md

 - `npm run test` starts Vitest in watch mode
 - `npm run test:run` runs the test suite once

-## GitHub Pages

-This repository is already configured for GitHub Pages deployment with:

-- a Vite `base` of `/startling-papers/` in [vite.config.ts](/Users/nutch/dev/codex/startling-papers/vite.config.ts)
-- a GitHub Actions workflow in [.github/workflows/deploy.yml](/Users/nutch/dev/codex/startling-papers/.github/workflows/deploy.yml)

-To publish it:

-1. Create or connect the GitHub repository named `startling-papers`.
-2. Push this project to the `main` branch.
-3. In GitHub, open `Settings > Pages`.
-4. Set the source to `GitHub Actions`.
-5. Push future changes to `main` and GitHub Pages will redeploy automatically.

-If the repository name changes, update the `base` value in [vite.config.ts](/Users/nutch/dev/codex/startling-papers/vite.config.ts) to match the new repo path.

 ## Architecture

 The app keeps all layout math in millimeters internally, even when the UI is working in centimeters or inches.
 That makes the preview pipeline, renderer logic, and exports deterministic.